sanitswain/java8tips/datetime.rst

    3. date.getDayOfYear();
    4. date.get(ChronoField.YEAR);

  If you  see into line #4, it contains a generic ``get`` method that accepts `TemporalField` type and returns the field value.
-TemporalField is an interface and java 8 has ``ChronoField`` enum class to hold available temporal field types.
+TemporalField is an interface and ``ChronoField`` enum class implementing it which defines all possible temporal field types.

 **LocalTime**